Information for staff

 Academic accommodationsWe don't offer a diagnostic service.
 All students who receive academic accommodations have to verify their impairment and the impact it has on their learning.
 This has to be provided from a registered professional within the field of the student’s own impairment.

-The Learning Advisor (Disability Services) at the Student Learning Centre provides support and learning assessments for students who may know or suspect they have a specific learning disability.
+The Learning Advisor (Disability) at the Student Learning Centre provides support and learning assessments for students who may know or suspect they have a specific learning disability.

 Contact the Student Learning team